-Disciplinary actions generally arise from customer complaints, undercover investigations (in the case of the Bureau of Automotive Repair), civil judgments or criminal convictions.
-An investigation by the licensing agency generally commences the process.
-The investigation may or may not include communication with the licensee.
+Disciplinary actions by licensing boards in California generally arise from customer complaints, undercover investigations (in the case of the Bureau of Automotive Repair), civil judgments or criminal convictions.
+An investigation by the licensing agency generally commences the licensing defense process.
+The investigation may proceed with our without communication with the licensee.
 If the agency decides to move forward with the denial, suspension or revocation of a license, a report is submitted to legal counsel.
 Boards, bureaus and committees under the Department of Consumer Affairs are represented by the California Attorney General.
-Departments, such as the Department of Insurance, Department of Real state, etc., are represented by in-house counsel.
+Other licensing authorities, such as the Department of Insurance and Department of Real Estate for example, are represented by in-house counsel.

 In the case of discipline against an existing license, legal counsel prepares a document called an Accusation.
 An Accusation is a formal document that sets forth the alleged misconduct, the laws that were violated, and the discipline sought, e.g. suspension or revocation.
 In the case of the denial of a new license application, a Statement of Issues sets forth the reason for the license denial.
 The Accusation or Statement of issues is normally accompanied by a Statement to Respondent, which provides information about the legal process and a blank Notice of Defense Form.
 The licensee is entitled to a hearing if he or she returns the completed Notice of Defense within 15 days of the mailing date.